Tax-Related Estate Planning

 Estate Tax: Upon death, the decedent's gross estate includes the then current fair market value of all property interests held by the decedent at the time of his or her death, whether passing by operation of law (such as joint tenancy assets), by operation of contract (such as insurance proceeds), or by operation of probate laws.
 There are deductions for debts, administrative expenses, qualified transfers to spouses, and transfers to qualified charities.
 The net amount is the taxable estate.
 To the extent the applicable exclusion has not be utilized for lifetime gifts, it will be applied to the taxable estate.
 The estate tax is paid out of the taxable assets, so the amount of the estate tax itself is actually included in the computation of the tax.

-Applicable Exclusion: The past, present, and future values for the "applicable exclusion" for the federal gift and estate taxes are shown in this table:
+Applicable Exclusion: The present and past values for the "applicable exclusion" for the federal gift and estate taxes are shown in this table: